ujjwalsrivastava/referkro/posts/post7.md

-# How to create a persistent property in Teamceter ?
+# How to create a persistent property in Teamcenter ?
 Use getter & setter method in Persistent property of Teamcenter.

 First of all Just open properties of any business object